Towards Generalized Source Tracing for Codec-Based Deepfake Speech

 \section{Background}

 Neural audio codecs \cite{guo2025recent, wu2024towards,arora2025landscape, wu2024codec, wu2024codec_slt24} leave ``fingerprints'' across three axes: vector quantization, auxiliary objectives, and decoder type.
-Together, these axes span most codec designs and enable robust tracing of codec-based deepfake.
-Building on the taxonomy, Chen et. al.~\cite{chen2025codec} define three multi-class classification tasks for CodecFake source tracing: \begin{itemize} \item \textbf{Vector Quantization Classification (VQ Task)}: Four-class classification: classifies a waveform as real or generated by a model with codec using multi-codebook, single-codebook, or scalar quantization. \item \textbf{Auxiliary Objective Classification (AUX Task)}: Three-class classification: classifies a waveform as either real or generated by a model with a codec using semantic distillation, or disentanglement objectives. \item \textbf{Decoder Type Classification (DEC Task)}: Three-class classification: classifies an input utterance as real or generated by a model with codec employing a time- or frequency-domain decoder. \end{itemize} Additionally, a traditional anti-spoofing task is included: \begin{itemize} \item \textbf{Binary Spoof Detection (BIN Task)}: Classifies each input utterance as bona fide or spoofed speech. \end{itemize}
+Together, these axes span most codec designs and enable robust tracing of codec-based deepfakes.
+Building on the taxonomy, Chen et. al.~\cite{chen2025codec} define three multi-class classification tasks for CodecFake source tracing: \begin{itemize} \item \textbf{Vector Quantization Classification (VQ Task)}: Four-class classification: classifies a waveform as real or generated by a model with codec using multi-codebook (Mvq), single-codebook (Svq), or scalar quantization (Scq). \item \textbf{Auxiliary Objective Classification (AUX Task)}: Four-class classification: classifies a waveform as either real or generated by a model with a codec using semantic distillation (Sem), disentanglement objectives (Disent), or no auxiliary objective (None). \item \textbf{Decoder Type Classification (DEC Task)}: Three-class classification: classifies an input utterance as real or generated by a model with a codec employing a time- or frequency-domain decoder (denoted Time and Freq). \end{itemize} Note that we focus solely on the source-tracing tasks above, not on traditional anti-spoofing.